tusharmurali/solutions/_posts/2024-01-01-solutions-to-office-hours-with-a-geometric-group-theorist.md

 <!-- Something is preserved after each crossing -->

 <!-- We prove the statement by induction on the number of crossings in the diagram of an arbitrary permutation (where all the crossings occur at different heights).
 Diagrams with only 1 crossing correspond precisely to the transpositions $(i \; i+1)$.
 Assume that any diagram with the  -->

+To be formalized:

+Crossings always originate from adjacent numbers unless one of the numbers was previously modified by a swap.
+However, we only consider the numbers up to previous swapping, so the statement holds at every level.
+Therefore, every permutation can be obtained by adjacent transpositions.